NilsChur/CTSE_Mapping_Properties/README.md

 - Choose either:
     - Generate Code Only = True; This does not generate a makefile only the code artifacts
     - Generate Code Only = False; This build the whole program and generates a makefile
-    - Package Code; Generate some needed MATLAB files for compiling
     - !
 Probably while compiling the MATLAB files will not be found, copie them from your MATLAB_ROOT folder on your system, same goes for the main function template...
 - Interface: Class; Warning set to NONE
 - Then open the Simulink Coder app and click on generate code or build